fredjeck/configserver/README.md

 }
 ```

-### Accessing Repository files
+### Auhtorization

+#### Configuring Authorization

+Configserver supports the following authorization schemes: Basic, Bearer or None.
+Enabled authorization schemes are defined in the main configuration file.

+#### Bearer Tokens

 Before accessing files, the client needs to obtain a bearer token.
-The targetted repositories names need to be specified using the scope parameter
+The targeted repository names need to be specified using the scope parameter.
 Client authentication needs to be passed using the basic authentication header
 ```http request
 POST http://localhost:8080/oauth2/authorize HTTP/1.1